 It is the responsibility of the TCU/ACC to provide the appropriate separation between successive arrivals on final approach.
 Responsibility for spacing between arriving aircraft is transferred to the Tower once the aircraft crosses the Final Approach Fix (FAF).
 If using Euroscope in conjunction with FSX/P3D/XP/MSFS to operate a visual tower viewpoint, you may decrease the 3 nm separation of aircraft on final provided both aircraft are in sight.

-Aircraft conducting visual approaches in accordance with MANOPS section 566 and 567 are responsible for maintaining their own separation.
 Traffic on visual approach will be handed off to Tower once established on any leg of the visual approach prior to entering the control zone.
 NOTAMs related to visual approaches should be complied with when possible.

 4. VFR Traffic